 Rahul Gandhi says Kashmir is India’s internal matter, blames Pakistan for instigating violence

-The Congress released a statement saying Gandhi’s name has been ‘mischievously dragged’ by Pakistan in a petition it has moved in the UN on Jammu and Kashmir.
+The Congress said Gandhi’s name was ‘mischievously dragged’ by Pakistan in a petition it moved in the United Nations on Jammu and Kashmir.

-Congress leader Rahul Gandhi on Wednesday said there was no room for Pakistan or any other foreign country to interfere in the Jammu and Kashmir matter, and called Islamabad the ‘prime supporter of terrorism’.
-Gandhi said even though he disagreed with the government on many matters, he wanted to make it “absolutely clear” that Kashmir is India’s “internal issue”.
+Congress leader Rahul Gandhi on Wednesday said there was no room for Pakistan or any other foreign country to interfere in Jammu and Kashmir, and called Islamabad the “prime supporter of terrorism”.

 “I disagree with this government on many issues,” Gandhi said in a tweet.
 “But, let me make this absolutely clear: Kashmir is India’s internal issue and there is no room for Pakistan or any other foreign country to interfere in it.”